Unearthed Films

-Unearthed Films is a U.S. film distribution and production company that imports exploitation films primarily from Eastern Asia.
+Unearthed Films is an American independent film distribution and production company that imports exploitation films primarily from Eastern Asia.

 History

 The company was created by Stephen Biro, Paul White and Rhett Rushing.
 Their initial releases were the first official North American releases of the cult Japanese Guinea Pig film series.

 In 2013, Unearthed entered into film production.
 Their initial films were American versions of the Guinea Pig series.